-Submit your aging-in-place remodeling projects in the following categories: Exterior, Kitchen, Bath, Single Space (non-kitchen/non-bath), Whole House/Multi-Room, Two Story, Multi-Generational.
+Submit your aging-in-place remodeling projects in the following categories: Bath, Exterior, Kitchen, Multi-Generational, and Whole House/Multi-Room remodels.
 The Homes for Life awards are open to non-CAPS designees.
 CAPS designees will be automatically considered for the Best Overall CAPS Design Project category.

 Best Overall CAPS Design

 Bonnie’s 74-year old client had a master bathroom in need of remodeling for aging-in-place after knee replacement surgery.
 The client realized how impractical her bathroom was and how it limited her mobility.
 The project called for enlarging the shower, creating a vanity space, and updating fixtures to suit her needs.
 The bathroom proved to be a challenge for an ADA-compliant floor plan and some creative reworking of pipes allowed for more flexibility after eliminating a water closet creating a new toileting area.
 The new master bathroom accommodates the client’s needs for safety while creating an open and inviting space that is both wheelchair and walker accessible, ready for aging-in-place.